 5. Do you want to work in a government school, private school, corporation or language institute?

 It’s important to keep in mind the general age group you’d like to teach.
 Countries often have a need for English teachers in all of the following: government and private schools, universities, privately-owned language institutions and sometimes local businesses hire a teacher for their employees.
 The requirements for each differ per country, so this could be a defining factor in your location decision.
-If you’re stuck on teaching at the university level but don’t have a master’s degree, perhaps you should consider positions in Costa Rica or Nicaragua.
+If you’re stuck on teaching at the university level but don’t have a master’s degree, perhaps you should consider positions in Costa Rica or Guatemala.
 If you know you want to work for a government school so you can learn as much about the local culture as possible, Thailand might be a good fit.

 Other things to keep in mind: